Surprise: Spark launches 5G from $75/month

 Spark has got the jump on rival Vodafone NZ - to a fashion - by launching what it's billing as New Zealand's first commercial 5G service, priced from $75 per month.

-But the service is restricted to a handful of tiny South Island towns, and fixed-wireless rather than supporting mobile phones on the move.
+But its bragging rights are limited.
+The service is restricted to a handful of tiny South Island towns, and fixed-wireless rather than supporting mobile phones on the move.

 "Spark 5G wireless broadband services are now live in selected areas of Westport, Clyde, Twizel, Tekapo, and Hokitika.
 This builds upon the 5G service Spark switched on in Alexandra in September, with further locations coming next year," Spark technology change lead Colin Brown said this morning.